Vlad-Bakumenko/vid-tube/README.md

 3. Install the dependencies: npm install
 4. Run the app in development mode: npm run dev

+##### Please note that the API used in this project has limitations, and users may face errors when searching for videos or playing videos.

 ## Features
 - Search for videos by keyword or category: Users can search for videos by entering a keyword or selecting a category from the dropdown menu.
 The search results are displayed in a grid format, with each video thumbnail containing the video title, duration, and channel name.
 - Browse videos by category: Users can browse videos by category, with categories such as music, sports, entertainment, and more.